 Each year a minimum of four mainstage shows are produced at Glenn Wallichs Theatre.
 These productions are directed and designed by faculty and/or professional guest artists.
 In addition to these productions, the Glenn Wallichs Theatre hosts annual dance concerts, jazz concerts, and special events.
-Students also have the opportunity to work with each season's visiting artists.
+Students are involved in all aspects of these productions.

-The student performance series, Afternoon Miracles, runs throughout the year in the Black Box theatre.
-Afternoon Miracles include student-written plays, jazz improvisation, dance, performance art, and more.
+The student performance series runs throughout the year in the Black Box theatre.
+The series includes student-written plays, jazz improvisation, dance, performance art, and more.